qdot/simple-teledildonics-app/README.md

     meant as a demo is in the works, and will have Intiface Desktop capabilities.
 - What security is there?
   - Not much.
 The password system exists solely to limit access to the app.
 The app has 2 passwords which are stored in a plaintext file, and it is assumed these passwords will be transported via SSL, so we depend on TLS for our encryption.
 No limiters are built-in on the server side, so things like command flooding are a definite possibility.
-Use at your own risk, and don't post your app domain publicly.
+While some string validation is in place, the Buttplug library itself could also use more escaping and validators, as it currently contains very few, mostly checked via JSON schema. **Use at your own risk, and don't post your app domain publicly.**
 - What is needed to run this outside of glitch?
   - If you want to run this app yourself, you will need your own server, and a domain with SSL capabilties.
 The project is meant to run with SSL only,